 - Deceiving and cheating are punishable by law in India under section 420 of IPC (Indian Penal Code).
-Adultery is nothing but cheating life partner.
+Adultery is nothing but cheating a life partner.
 The other person in the relationship goes through a lot of trauma, and hence adultery should also be punished.

 - Fear of law can deter people from committing adultery.

-- If people are punished for adultery, there will be very slim chances of reconcile.
+- If people are punished for adultery, there will be very slim chances of reconciliation.
 People do mistakes, and a lot of couples have had a happy life after going through a rough phase of adultery with the help of counselling and understanding. punishing and sending the person to jail will only increase hate and anger.

 - Law was there until recently, but there are many illegal affairs in the country.
-So, law couldn’t succeed in reducing the number of adultery cases.
+So, the law couldn’t succeed in reducing the number of adultery cases.